-- 1. Public Release: Sponsors must take specific actions to inform the public of their program rights and responsibilities and the steps necessary for participation. - 2.
-Display the "And Justice for All" poster: The poster provides the agency's address and phone numbers that the public can use to file a complaint if they think their civil rights have been violated.
-Applicants and participants must be advised of their right to file a discrimination complaint, how to file a complaint and the complaint procedures. - 3.
-Nondiscrimination Statement: All informational materials including websites used by PIs to inform the public about Federal funded programs, like the USDA, NSF, DOD, DOE, DoEd, NIH projects/programs, must contain the nondiscrimination statement.
+1. Public Release: Sponsors must take specific actions to inform the public of their program rights and responsibilities and the steps necessary for participation.

+2. Display the "And Justice for All" poster: The poster provides the USDA address and phone numbers that the public can use to file a complaint if they think their civil rights have been violated.
+Applicants and participants must be advised of their right to file a discrimination complaint, how to file a complaint and the complaint procedures.

+3. Nondiscrimination Statement: All informational materials including websites used by PIs to inform the public about Federal funded programs, like the USDA-NIFA projects/programs, must contain the nondiscrimination statement.

-Example of USDA nondiscrimination poster to be displayed in a visible and readable location where USDA program participants have access.
+Current USDA nondiscrimination poster must be displayed in a visible and readable location where program participants have access.